ome/omero-documentation/training/managingYourData.rst

-..(NOTE:No screenshot as I will need a rich metadata image to complete this).
+..
+COMMENT:No screenshot as I will need a rich metadata image to complete this.